 We’ve examined the other differences between mice and rats in a separate article, but these are the main physical signs that you should look at first.

 How to precisely identify where rats are present using biomarkers

 Non-toxic biomarkers are a relatively new tool in the rat control industry.
 They are non-poisonous baits that you can set up in your home or property as you would a normal poisonous bait.
-When consumed, these biomarkers cause the rodents’ excrements to glow in a usually bright green color.
+When consumed, these biomarkers dye the rodents’ excrement pink or cause it to glow under black light.
 This makes it easy to both determine whether you have rodent activity on your property, as well as where exactly that activity is – where are their nests, which are their preferred runways, and so on.

-The benefit to using biomarkers over regular poison baits is that the former present no danger for your kids and pets while also giving you more information.
+The benefit to using biomarkers over regular poison baits is that the former present no danger for your kids and pets or non-target animals such as birds while also giving you more information.
 Once you’ve determined that you have a rat problem and you know where you should set up your traps or poisonous baits, the non-toxic biomarkers’ job is done.